epfl-herus/demod/docs/source/quickstart/quickstart.rst

             )

-Note how we connected the inputs of the step function for lighting simulator using the the corresponding getter functions.
+Note how we connected the inputs of the step function for lighting simulator using the the corresponding getter methods.

 You can find all the inputs and outputs of simulators also in the :doc:`simulators API documentation <../api/simulators_api>`.